hydrodynamicstability/Invitation-to-Hydrodynamics/README.md

   - Wide applications *within* physics, including plasma physics, astrophysics & cosmology, condensed and soft matter physics, and hybrid fields such as physical chemistry, biological physics, and environmental science and engineering.

   - Crucial subject for the study of geophysics, atmosphere and ocean dynamics, hydrology, and all their counterparts in planetary physics.
-[Ben Korgen](https://physicstoday.scitation.org/doi/full/10.1063/1.1839379) argues that most of these are socially relevant subjects, and that physics majors are a preferred source of students for graduate programs in these fields, but that their physics education condemns them to require remedial coursework on fluid mechanics.

   - Applications across engineering and technology, including civil, chemical, biomedical, mechanical, and aerospace engineering, but even occasionally in electrical and nuclear engineering, and materials science and engineering.
 Closely allied fields include acoustics and rheology.